luyadev/luya/UPGRADE.md

 1.0.0 (in progress)
 -------------------

++ [#1177](https://github.com/luyadev/luya/issues/1177) The elements.php for the luya\web\Elements component does new look for the elements.php inside the @app/views folder instead of @app.
 + [#1109](https://github.com/luyadev/luya/issues/1109) All blocks deliverd from the LUYA core modules are marked as `final` so you are not able to extend from those blocks.
 Make sure you extend from the `luya\cms\base\Block` class.

 As we merged migrations files from older beta releases, you can find all delete files in the following [commit](https://github.com/luyadev/luya/commit/78f5304054be95ad317a80455587d8a4e0a0b9a8#diff-ecf9849552b303be6db5a3bd40029037).